Modeling the Spread of Multiple Contagions on Multilayer Networks: Conclusion

 \section{Conclusion}

 In summary, we have suggested a multiple contagion SIS model on a multilayer network that incorporates different spreading channels and disease mutations.
 The model is analytically tractable; in particular, the absence of epidemic threshold and critical behavior even for compartmental models could further improve our understanding of epidemic spreading.
-Therefore, the infections can proliferate on arbitrary networks whatever spreading rates they may have.
 The results obtained here could have implications in various disciplines including epidemiology, biology, and sociology.